ntamas/gfam/doc/source/pipeline.rst

 We calculate the Jaccard similarity of each connected pairs of nodes and keep those which have a Jaccard similarity larger than 0.66.
 This corresponds to keeping pairs where roughly 2/3 of their neighbours are shared.
+The Jaccard similarity threshold can be adjusted in the :ref:`configuration file <config-file>`.

 Step 6 -- Identification of novel domains
 -----------------------------------------